 Subject: Electrical and / or Water Hookup

-Original Date of Approval: June 28, 1990
+June 28, 1990

-Approved By: Board of Directors

 Date of Amendment or Replacement: March 2005

 When outside electrical and/or water hook-ups are not accessible on the front or back of a unit, the member may apply to have SMHC install same.
 The cost to the member will be for materials only; SMHC will bear the labor costs.